Exotic matter: Imaginary mass

-If the rest mass $m$ is complex this implies that the denominator is complex because the total energy is observable and thus must be real.
-Therefore, the quantity under the square root must be negative, which can only happen if v is greater than c.
-As noted by Gregory Benford et al., special relativity implies that tachyons, if they existed, could be used to communicate backwards in time (see tachyonic antitelephone).
+If the rest mass $m$ is imaginary, this implies that the denominator is imaginary because the total energy is observable and thus must be real.
+Therefore, the quantity under the square root must be negative, which can only happen if the speed $v$ is greater than the speed of light $c$.

+As noted by Gregory Benford, special relativity implies that tachyons, if they existed, could be used to communicate backwards in time (see tachyonic antitelephone).
 Because time travel is considered to be non-physical, tachyons are believed by physicists either not to exist, or else to be incapable of interacting with normal matter.

 In quantum field theory, complex mass would induce tachyon condensation.

 Materials at high pressure

-At high pressure, materials such as sodium chloride (NaCl) in the presence of an excess of either chlorine or sodium were transformed into compounds "forbidden" by classical chemistry, such as Na_{3}Cl and NaCl_{3}.
+At extremely high pressure, materials such as sodium chloride (NaCl) in the presence of an excess of either chlorine or sodium were transformed into compounds "forbidden" by classical chemistry, such as Na_{3}Cl and NaCl_{3}.
 Quantum mechanical calculations predict the possibility of other compounds, such as NaCl_{7}, Na_{3}Cl_{2} and Na_{2}Cl.
 The materials are thermodynamically stable at high pressures.
 Such compounds may exist in natural environments that exist at high pressure, such as the deep ocean or inside planetary cores.
 The materials have potentially useful properties.
 For instance, Na_{3}Cl is a two-dimensional metal, made of layers of pure sodium and salt that can conduct electricity.
 The salt layers act as insulators while the sodium layers act as conductors.